What is SPARK? |

 Following the research phase, the elementary PE program was expanded to focus on dissemination.
 Over the years, additional research has led to the creation and development of:

+SPARK has expert trainers that travel the globe to conduct effective teacher workshops in the SPARK research-based programs.
 SPARK Certified Trainers bring SPARK to you, working with a single site, a cluster of sites, or entire districts/cities in an effort to improve the quantity and quality of physical activity/education.
-The SPARK Programs also offer Institutes in the summer to give educators in-depth training in sunny San Diego.

 1. Marcoux, M.F., Sallis, J. F., McKenzie, T. L., Marshall, S., Armstrong, C. A., & Goggin, K. (1999).
 Process evaluation of a physical activity self-management program for children: SPARK.
 Psychology and Health, 14, 659-677.